yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/with-on-premise/multi-data-center-bridge/mdcb-setup.md

 *   `connection_string`: The MDCB instance or load balancer.

 Once this is complete, you can start the Tyk MDCB instance and start having Tyk Slave instances connect to it.
+### Copying an Existing Dashboard Configuration
+If you are copying a Tyk Dashboard configuration (`tyk.conf`) from an On-Premises installation, you need to set `use_db_app_configs` to false.
+This allows Tyk to read the Tyk Sink configuration (`tyk_sink.conf`) instead of the Dashboard.
+See [Dashboard Configuration Options][2] for more details.

  [1]: /docs/dashboard-admin-api/organisations/
+ [2]: /docs/configure/tyk-dashboard-configuration-options/